top of page

 The dance hall property now spans over 65 acres and has an outdoor rodeo and a concert arena.
 The rodeo arena has a capacity of 3,000 people on a grassy hill overlooking a private pond.
 The concert arena has a capacity of 8,000 people with both reserve seats and general admission available to most shows.
 Both arenas are capped with an 85’ flagpole that flies the largest flag in this part of Oklahoma.
 When the large American flag is flying above the Tumbleweed, you can be assured that an outdoor is event is happening.
 The Moore’s transformed the Steakhouse restaurant and replaced it with a high-energy rock dance club named “Tremors”.
 Both clubs have floating wooden dance floors and both enjoy the playing of top 40 hits, as well as older hits.
 Affordable drink prices as always been a draw for customers.
 There are drink specials on most nights that the dance halls are open.
 They may range from weekly frozen drink prices, any coin beer, to 2:1 longnecks.
 All specials are in compliance with the laws of Oklahoma.
 But, also remain below market prices in Oklahoma City and Tulsa areas.

 Over the years since 1987, the Tumbleweed has become a venue for top recording country stars and expanded their entertainment roster to include rock and alternative groups such as Vanilla Ice, Eve Six, Jackyl, and Third Eye Blind.
-Some of the major country stars to perform at the “Weed” have been Hank Williams Jr, Merle Haggard, Willie Nelson, Garth Brooks, Sawyer Brown, Kathy Mattea, Travis Tritt, Keith Whitley, Lorrie Morgan, Joe Diffee, Tracy Lawrence, Tracy Byrd, Wade Hayes, Rick Trevino, the Bellamy Brothers, Chris LeDoux, Neal McCoy, Mark Chestnutt, John Berry, Rhett Akins, the legendary George Jones, John Micheal Montgomery, David Ball, Terri Clark, The Red Dirt Rangers, Rodney Carrington, Miranda Lambert, The Great Divide, Lee Ann Womack, Eli Yound Band, Pat Green, Dierks Bentley, Jason Boland, Stoney Larue, Brandon Jenkins, Wade Bowen, Josh Abbott Band, Casey Donahew Band, Whiskey Myers, Kevin Fowler, Aaron Watson, Cross Canadian Ragweed, Randy Rogers Band, Turnpike Troubadours, William Clark Green, Cory Morrow, Chris Knight, Parker McCollum, Koe Wetzel and Luke Comb.
+Some of the major country stars to perform at the “Weed” have been Hank Williams Jr, Merle Haggard, Willie Nelson, Garth Brooks, Sawyer Brown, Kathy Mattea, Travis Tritt, Keith Whitley, Lorrie Morgan, Joe Diffee, Tracy Lawrence, Tracy Byrd, Wade Hayes, Rick Trevino, the Bellamy Brothers, Chris LeDoux, Neal McCoy, Mark Chestnutt, John Berry, Rhett Akins, the legendary George Jones, John Micheal Montgomery, David Ball, Terri Clark, The Red Dirt Rangers, Rodney Carrington, Miranda Lambert, The Great Divide, Lee Ann Womack, Eli Yound Band, Pat Green, Dierks Bentley, Jason Boland, Stoney Larue, Brandon Jenkins, Wade Bowen, Josh Abbott Band, Casey Donahew Band, Whiskey Myers, Kevin Fowler, Aaron Watson, Cross Canadian Ragweed, Randy Rogers Band, Turnpike Troubadours, William Clark Green, Cory Morrow, Chris Knight, Parker McCollum, Koe Wetzel, Luke Comb and Zac Bryan.

 BACK